ipaytotaltd/ipaytotal-hostedpage/README.md

         "api_key": "api_key"
     }

- <p>After you redirect to url payment_redirect_url, bellow form will be loaded over iPaytotal payment page.
-You will need to fill credit card details</p>
+ <p>After you redirect to URL payment_redirect_url, the below form will be loaded over the iPayTotal payment page.
+You will need to fill in credit card details</p>

-#### Response from iPaytotal
+#### Response from iPayTotal

- <p>After Credit card form is completely filled up, the user must press the Pay button.
-This request will take some time, if user card has 3D secure feature enabled, it will also redirect the process to a 3D secure page, where user will be asked to input PIN or OTP if asked.
-After the entire process is complete, user will be redirected to the merchant website and will reflect the transaction status.</p>
+ <p>After the Credit Card form is completely filled up, the user must press the Pay button.
+This request will take some time if the user card has the 3D secure feature enabled, it will also redirect the process to a 3D secure page, where the user will be asked to input PIN or OTP if asked.
+After the entire process is complete, the user will be redirected to the merchant website and will reflect the transaction status.</p>

- <p>If transaction is successful, the user will be redirected to ”response_url” with the response in query string like the one below:</p>
+ <p>If the transaction is successful, the user will be redirected to ”response_url” with the response in a query string like the one below:</p>

  <p>https://ipaytotal.solutions/success?status=success&message=Your%20transaction%20was%20success&order_id=20190000458521&sulte_apt_no=456789521365</p>

- <p>If the transaction fails, the user will redirect as well to “response_url” with the response query string similar to the one belw:</p>
+ <p>If the transaction fails, the user will redirect as well to “response_url” with the response query string similar to the one below:</p>

  <p>https://ipaytotal.solutions/fail?status=fail&message=Activity%20limit%20exceeded.&order_id=20190000458521&sulte_apt_no=456789521365</p>

- <p><b>For more details see <code>iPaytotal Hosted API.docx</code> file in the root of the project.</b></p>
+ <p><b>For more details, see <code>iPayTotal Hosted API.docx</code> file in the root of the project.</b></p>

 #### Webhook

- <p>If "webhook_url" parameter is sent with the request payload, then the process will send a transaction webhook to the merchant server at "webhook_url".
+ <p>If the "webhook_url" parameter is sent with the request payload, then the process will send a transaction webhook to the merchant server at "webhook_url".
 The request will be sent in JSON format.</p>

  <p>Below is a webhook request example:</p>